 By State Statute, upon 3 consecutive unexcused absences, 5 within a semester or 7 within a year.
 An official letter will be sent to the Labette County Attorney’s office and to the parent/guardian.

+Once Truancy has been filed on a student by the County Attorney, that student must provide Official Documentation to excuse any further absences for the remainder of the school year, or until such a time as the student has been released from the Truancy program by the County Attorney.

 Excused Absence